Measurability and continuity of parametric low-rank approximation in Hilbert spaces: linear operators and random

-As we mentioned, another popular application of low-rank approximation techniques concerns data compression, or, equivalently, dimensionality reduction for random variables in high-dimensional settings.
+\review{The second application of interest, instead, concerns the problem of} data compression, or, equivalently, dimensionality reduction for random variables in high-dimensional settings.
 For instance, given an $N$-dimensional random vector $X$, one might be interested in finding a lower-dimensional representation of $X$, denoted as $\beta$, of dimension $n\ll N$.
 To this end, a classical approach consists in finding a suitable basis $\mathbf{V}\in\mathbb{R}^{N\times n}$, such that

 Here, the matrix $\mathbf{V}$ is deterministic, whereas the vector of coefficients, $\beta$, is random and it serves the purpose of modeling the stochasticity in $X$.
 In the literature, a popular algorithm for this task is the so-called Proper Orthogonal Decomposition (POD) \cite{quarteroni2015reduced}.
 Simply put, the latter looks for the matrix $\mathbf{V}$ that minimizes the mean squared projection error,